TinkerTools/tinker-hp/GPU/README.md

    - New implementation of PCG and DC-DIIS solver for polarization (DC-DIIS is not adapted to device ! use PCG instead)
    - Bussi Thermostat for NVT simulations  (it is default)
    - Montecarlo and Berendsen barostat for NPT simulations (default is Berendsen)
-   - aMD and GaMD Simulations
+   - Accelerate Molecular Dynamics : aMD and GaMD Simulations
-   - Orthogonal and Octahedron Box Shape (the latest to be used only on a single MPI process)
+   - Orthogonal and Octahedron PBC Box Shapes (the latest to be used only on a single MPI process)

    If you use the code please cite :